Skip to content

 Test Suite

 MindSight uses pytest for its test suite.
-All test files live in the tests/ directory at the project root.
+All test files live in the tests/ directory at the project root — there are more than 60 of them, from geometry unit tests through full-pipeline integration runs.

 File What it covers